-Currently, five of the Company's Directors are male and one is female.
+Currently, four of the Čompany's Directors are male and one is female.
 The Directors consider diversity when making appointments to the Board, taking into account relevant skills, experience, knowledge and gender.
 The Company has no employees and, therefore, there is nothing further to report in respect of gender representation within the Company.
+For and on behalf of the Board

-John Russell Director 5 November 2015
+John Russell Chairman 10 November 2016